Postgraduate Course: Internship in a Museum or Public Institution (HIAR11103)

 The Internship in a Museum or Public Institution gives you the opportunity to work in an arts, heritage or cultural institution in Edinburgh as part of their academic curriculum at the University of Edinburgh.
 You will contribute to the education and community outreach work of their host institution.
 This work will vary considerably from place to place, depending on the type of institution hosting the placement, as well as the interests and skills of the student.
 Responsibilities may include organizing events, producing learning materials, leading tours and education sessions and writing exhibition interpretation.
 The details of the work to be undertaken on placement will be agreed by the Course Organiser, the host institution and you at the outset of the course.
 You will have a nominated mentor within your host institution who will offer you advice and support throughout your time on the internship.

 Internships will operate across Semester 1 and Semester 2 (the exact start date will depend on the particular internship).
 You will be spending 20 days on placement in total.
-In addition there will be seven 2-hour lectures/workshops, spread across the two semesters.
-The lectures/workshops will involve staff from the Careers Service and other external bodies, and cover topics such as Project Management; Object Handling, and Engaging Audiences.
+In addition there will be five 2-hour lectures/workshops, spread across the two semesters.
+The lectures/workshops will involve staff from the Careers Service and other external bodies.
 In addition to these classes you will be offered three 2-hour slots, across Semester 2, in which you can drop in to consult the Course Organizer on the development of your written report.

 The number of internships will vary each year, but typically around 35 will be available, which will be publicised to you in Week 1 of Semester 1.
 If you wish to do an internship, you will be asked to write an application, to be submitted in Week 4 of Semester 1, giving your three preferred placement options and a short statement detailing the reasoning behind your choices, and what you hope to gain from an internship.
 Allocations are based on a competitive process, that is you are not guaranteed a place.
 The Course Organiser, in consultation with host institutions, will allocate students across the available placements based on applications and in some cases a short interview with the host institution.